MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 @ intent getUserProfileIntent usesFeature PLCity

-> phrase list as a feature to an ml entity.
+> phrase list as a feature to an ml entity

 @ ml myCity usesFeature PLCity